 1. Delegated powers

 Credit assessments and decisions are authorised by the following delegated staff members:

-1.1 Where assessment is for Specified Credit, Chief Examiners will assess for unit equivalence.
+1.1 Where assessment is for Specified Credit, Courses Leader will assess for unit equivalence.

-1.2 Where assessment is for Unspecified Credit, Course Advisers will assess for unit weighting and level equivalence.
+1.2 Where assessment is for Unspecified Credit, Student Services (prospective) and Education Success Advisers (current) will assess for unit weighting and level equivalence.

 1.3 Where assessment is for Block Credit for a course, the Courses Leader will assess for unit level equivalence and total block credit points to be awarded.